Lifecycles

 renderer.render(<ErrorDemo />, document.body);

-When you return from a generator component, the returned value is rendered and the component scope is thrown away, same as would happen when using a function component.
-This means that the component cannot have local variables which persist across returns.
+When you return from a generator component, the returned value is rendered and the component scope is discarded โ€” just like a function component.
+The component cannot persist local state across returns.

 import {renderer} from "@b9g/crank/dom";

-yield <div>1</div>;
+yield <div>3โ€ฆ</div>;

-yield <div>2</div>;
+yield <div>2โ€ฆ</div>;

-return <div>3</div>;
+return <div>Done!</div>;

 }